llSourcell/Learn-Natural-Language-Processing-Curriculum/README.md

 - Ch 1-2 of Speech and Language Processing 3rd ed, slides
 ### Project:
 - Look at 1-1 to 3-4 to learn NLTK https://github.com/hb20007/hands-on-nltk-tutorial
-- Then try NLTK to perform stemming, lemmatiziation, tokenization, stopword removal
+- Then use NLTK to perform stemming, lemmatiziation, tokenization, stopword removal on a dataset of your choice

 ## Week 2 - Language Models & Lexicons (pre-deep learning)
 ### Description: